526avijitgupta/cyberoam-rescue/README.md

 3. Alerts you in case of successful login/logout through notify-send.

 #### Additional Functionalities:
-* To open google chrome once after login, uncomment the corresponding piece of code.
+* To open google chrome once after login, uncomment the corresponding piece of [code](https://github.com/526avijitgupta/cyberoam-rescue/blob/master/.post.py#L98-103)
 * For best usage, add custom keyboard shortcuts for the login/logout.

 Feel free to fork and contribute